Creating Time Spaciousness: A Guide for Leaders

 - 5 min read

 I struggled as a leader to lift my eyes high enough to think about the future in terms of years.
+The obstacles I faced were immediate and urgent.
+Sales were down this quarter.
+Staff felt overworked.
+Clients demanded shorter timelines and bigger discounts.
+The board wanted to know my plan for the upcoming year.

+This constant pivoting worried me.
+Too much change can erode staff morale.
+It can confuse clients and weaken brand clarity.
 In those months, it felt hopeless — like the walls were closing in and there were no real solutions.

 What I didn’t realize at the time was that I was experiencing something called time scarcity.